burnt-labs/burnt-networks/README.md

 ## Genesis Tooling

-We are automating our lead-up to genesis, ut of an abundance of transparency and caution.
+We are automating our lead-up to mainnet genesis, out of an abundance of transparency and caution.

 ### Validating the genesis file